 Coinsurance means the dollar amount that you are responsible to pay to a health care provider, after your claim has been processed by us.
 Your Coinsurance for a Covered Service is shown in the Benefit Summary and is a percentage of the charges for the Covered Service.
-Your Coinsurance will usually be less when you receive Covered Services from an In-Network Provider.
+Your Coinsurance will usually be less when you receive Covered Services through a Medical Home.